official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 comparable to those in Iraq between 2003 and 2009 must be that this is an area where progress will be extremely difficult.

-135

-Executive Summary867.
-Better planning and preparation for a post‑Saddam Hussein Iraq would not necessarily have prevented the events that unfolded in Iraq between 2003 and 2009.
+867. Better planning and preparation for a post‑Saddam Hussein Iraq would not necessarily have prevented the events that unfolded in Iraq between 2003 and 2009.
 It would not have been possible for the UK to prepare for every eventuality.
 Better plans and preparation could have mitigated some of the risks to which the UK and Iraq